 New Zealand records

-One record: Eastern Bay of Plenty (Ohiwa Harbour to Opotiki) December 2016-January 2017.
+Two records, likely to have been the same bird: Eastern Bay of Plenty (Ohiwa Harbour to Opotiki) December 2016-January 2017, and December 2017.

 Behaviour and ecology